cog-videogames/chatter-patched/readme.md

 Chatter is a comprehensive, lightweight, mega-configurable chat enhancement addon.

-BUT, [the original](https://www.curseforge.com/wow/addons/chatter) hasn't been updated since Aug 2019 and has some problems:
+BUT, [the original](https://www.curseforge.com/wow/addons/chatter) has some problems:

 * Bnet messages may fail to appear.
 * Copying a webiste URL does not work.